nath54/NyanChat/README.md

 ## Architecture

-Only one server, only one proxy and many clients.
+Only one server, only one proxy (theorically more) and many clients.
 The proxy will be able to add errors on messages from clients.

 [TODO: Faire le Readme.md]